Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Ohio?

-The Ohio Superintendent of Financial Institutions requires money transmitters to post surety bonds in order to legally conduct business within the state.
+The Ohio Superintendent of Financial Institutions requires money transmitters to post surety bonds to legally conduct business within the state.
 Prior to reaching out to a surety specialist, applicants should contact the state to determine the exact bond premium that they need to post.
-Money transmitter bond amounts in Ohio must be between $300,000 and $2 million.
+The bond amount for money transmitters in Ohio are $300,000.

 If you’re ready to work personally with a team of bonding experts, call SuretyBonds.com at 1 (800) 308-4358 or request a bond quote.
 We can typically provide your free, no-obligation bond quote within 1 business day of applying.